fojanb/20-Days-of-JavaScript/Day-15-Tanslate-App/README.md

-- You need to have an API key by registering at rapidapi.com insorder to see result. also as Im using modularity , you need to run this project with live server.
+- You need to have an API key by registering at rapidapi.com in order to see result.
+Also as I'm using modularity , you need to run this project with live server.